Bessie Drysdale: Birth control activism

 During the First World War, Drysdale published leaflets concerning the need to reduce the birth-rate during war shortages.
 She also hinted in an article for the Daily Mirror about the possibility of women refusing "en masse" to give up their sons for war and that they could go on "birth strike" if "men would not listen to them."
-Drysdale rejoiced at the end of the war, writing that if Germany had won that "democracy would have gone down in the dust before Germany's false goals and awful military power."
+Drysdale however rejoiced at the end of the war, writing that if Germany had won that "democracy would have gone down in the dust before Germany's false goals and awful military power."

 Drysdale continued writing after the war, and attacked collectivism and socialism in her 1920 pamphlet "Labour Troubles and Birth Control".
 In 1923 she ended an article with the line "working men and women look to yourselves, and get rid of poverty by refusing to breed it."
-She has been described as "virulently anti-socialist," and may have invented stories for a working class perspective for her papers.
+An earlier leaflet, published in 1915, implored "To working men and women!
+Get rid of poverty by keeping your family to the size you can bring up well."
+It has been suggested by historians that Drysdale may have invented stories for a working class perspective for her papers.
+She has been described as "virulently anti-socialist," held an "abiding hatred of collectivism" and was known to condemn militant trade unionists.
+Her stance on socialism led to H. G. Wells threatening to resign from his role as vice president of the Malthusian League in 1915.